-Optionally select Documentation Menu as the Attached menu.
+Optionally select Documentation Menu from the pull down menu as the Attached menu.
 It adds a submenu for each main chapter of the documentation.
 If omitted, only Documentation is added the the CMS menu tree.

 The Documentation Template

 You must provide a template to be used by the documentation view.
 This template typically extends a base CMS page template, providing a header, the navigation bar and the footer.
 In the block, responsible for rendering the main content, add this template code: